Equity Residential

 EQR is a real estate investment trust that owns and operates apartment communities.

-It is a premier owner of high-quality urban rental properties, focused on major coastal U.S. markets.
+It is a leading owner of high-quality urban rental properties in desirable coastal U.S. markets.

 Investment Opinion: Should I buy EQR Today?